-UREP – União de Refugiados em Portugal – is pleased to announce an upcoming international study visit that will bring eleven delegates from World Peace Volunteers to Portugal from 1 to 15 February 2026.
+União de Refugiados em Portugal (UREP) is pleased to announce an upcoming international study visit, welcoming delegates from World Peace Volunteers to Portugal in April 2026.
 This initiative reflects our continued commitment to promoting global cooperation, sharing knowledge, and strengthening community-based approaches to migration management.

 Why This Study Visit Matters